 Vacation Expense No. 1: Airfare

-If you’ve flown anywhere in the last few years, you know that airfare is one of the most expensive vacation costs.
-Still, there are some ways to cut down on the cost of travel, without resorting to a road trip.
+After two brutal pandemic years, the airline industry is enjoying a huge resurgence in demand for air travel, according to NPR — and that means much pricier tickets.
+Still, there are some ways to cut down on the cost of travel without having to resort to a road trip.
 Here are some ways to get a good deal on your next flight.

 Choose the Right Day to Fly

 Flight prices are highest on Fridays, Sundays and Mondays, said consumer savings expert, Andrea Woroch.
 She advises families seeking budget travel opportunities to plan their departures for Tuesdays, Wednesdays or Saturdays.

 According to Travel and Leisure, tickets go on sale about a year out from the flight, and while many variables affect pricing patterns, one thing doesn’t change — it’s best to book early.